-DeAnn L. Brunts, 57, Director: DeAnn Brunts has been a director since May 2015.
-Ms. Brunts has been serving as the Chief Financial Officer of Solaray, LLC, a privately held full service category management and merchandising services provider of general merchandise to a variety of retailers, including convenience stores, since January 2017.
-Ms. Brunts also served as the chief financial officer of Transworld Systems, Inc., a privately held debt collection agency, from 2015 to 2016, Maverik, Inc., a privately held convenience/gas/fresh food store chain, from 2012 to 2014, Rocky Mountain Foods, Inc., a privately held food manufacturer and distributor, from 2011 to 2012 and Merlin-International, a privately held information technology company, in 2010.
+DeAnn L. Brunts, 58, Director: DeAnn Brunts has been a director since May 2015.
+Since 1999, Ms. Brunts has served as the chief financial officer and executive officer of a number of businesses both private and public.
+Beginning in 2020, she provides financial, accounting, capital structure and leadership consulting services to private equity backed companies.
+She most recently served for three years commencing January 2017 as Chief Financial Officer of Solaray, LLC, a privately held full service category management and merchandising services provider of general merchandise to a variety of retailers, including over 40,000 convenience stores.
+She is now a consultant to Solaray.
+Ms. Brunts also served as the chief financial officer of Transworld Systems, Inc., a privately held debt collection agency, from 2015 to 2016, Maverik, Inc., a privately held convenience/gas/ fresh food store chain, from 2012 to 2014, Rocky Mountain Foods, Inc., a privately held food manufacturer and distributor, from 2011 to 2012 and Merlin-International, a privately held information technology company, in 2010.
 Prior to that, Ms. Brunts served in several roles at Tatum LLC, a privately held executive and consulting services company specializing in finance, accounting and technology services, from 2006 to 2009, most recently as the central region managing partner of Tatum.
 Ms. Brunts also held various positions at PricewaterhouseCoopers from 1985 to 1999, including transaction services and audit partner.
+Ms. Brunts previously served as chair of the audit committee of the Women's Foundation of Colorado and as a director and audit committee chair for Springboard to Learning.
+She is currently a director of SRP Companies Canada, a privately held direct store distribution company.